aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 We can read this variable inside the API route and generate the `manifest.json` with the correct icon based on the environment.

-The icon-images, i.e `/images/pwa/512_dev`, are inside the `public` directory.
+The icon-images, i.e `/images/pwa/512_dev`, are inside the `public/` directory.
 By naming the files with the environment, we can easily differentiate between them without writing a lot of code:

 ```ts
 // app/api/manifest/route.ts